Melchior Goldast: Life

+Publications

 His immense industry is shown by the fact that his biographer, Heinrich Christian Senckenberg, gives a list of 65 works published or written by him, some extending to several substantial volumes.
 Among the more important are his Paraeneticorum veterum pars i.
-(1604), which contained the old German tales of Kunig Tyrol von Schotten, the Winsbeke and the Winsbekin; Suevicarum rerum scriptores (Frankfurt, 1605, new edition, 1727); Rerum Alamannicarum scriptores (Frankfurt, 1606, new edition by Senckenburg, 1730); Constitutiones imperiales (Frankfurt, 1607‑1613, 4 vols.); Monarchia sacri Romani imperii (Hanover and Frankfurt, 1612‑1614, 3 vols.); and Commentarii de regni Bohemiae juribus (Frankfurt, 1627, new edition by Schmink, 1719).
-He also edited Jacques Auguste de Thou's Historia sui temporis (1609‑1610) and the works of Willibald Pirckheimer (1610).
+(1604), which contained the old German tales of Kunig Tyrol von Schotten, the Winsbeke and the Winsbekin; Suevicarum rerum scriptores (Frankfurt, 1605, new edition, 1727); Rerum Alamannicarum scriptores (Frankfurt, 1606, new edition by Senckenburg, 1730); Constitutiones imperiales (Frankfurt, 1607–1613, 4 vols.); Monarchia sacri Romani imperii (Hanover and Frankfurt, 1612–1614, 3 vols.); and Commentarii de regni Bohemiae juribus (Frankfurt, 1627, new edition by Schmink, 1719).
+He also edited Jacques Auguste de Thou's Historia sui temporis (1609–1610) and the works of Willibald Pirckheimer (1610).

-In 1688 a volume of letters addressed to him by his learned friends was published.
+In 1688, a volume of letters addressed to him by his learned friends was published.

 He is generally considered to be the forger of the Soranian Letters, supposedly the correspondence between Antony, Cleopatra, and the physician Soranus.